IDP vs OCR: Why OCR Alone Leaves You Stuck with Raw Text

 Budget is tight and accuracy requirements are moderate

-If you're digitizing 15 years of archived tax forms to make that text searchable in your system, OCR is perfect for that.
-You don't need an AI to understand the documents in that situation - you need the text so you can find them later.
+Digitizing 15 years of archived tax forms to make them searchable?
+OCR handles that perfectly.
+You don't need AI to understand those documents.
+You just need the text so you can find them later.

 Accuracy and validation matter (financial, compliance)